EdJaPe/CSCI345-Course-Materials/assignments/lab1.md

 ### Setup VM

-Use the VMware create new VM dialog to create a new VM that uses the ISO file you downloaded from Ubuntu's website.
+Use the VMware *"create new VM dialog"* to create a new VM that uses the ISO file you downloaded from Ubuntu's website.
 This should be reasonably intuitive/automatic with VMware; however, you may wish to customize some things about the system.
 I would make sure of the following:

 * the VM has 35GB of storage
     * The storage is configured to split into multiple files and **not pre-allocate**, we don't want it to pre-allocate as will keep the size of the files you need to upload/send to me smaller.